 Short on hallway space?
 Consider a slimline shoe storage idea that maximises vertical space whilst maintaining order and easy access to shoes.
 We would recommend choosing a finish that matches your scheme, for a barely-there look.

-3. Maximise vertical space with a ladder shelf
+9. Maximise vertical space with ladder shoe storage

 Ladder style units are an on-trend storage solution often found in bathrooms, living rooms and bedrooms – so why not bring them into the hallway too?
 Propped up against a wall, they make the most of vertical space whilst making a stylish addition to any hallway.